CircuitLord/BigWalkVRInstaller/README.md

 <h1 align="center">Big Walk VR Installer</h1>

+## Titanfall 2 VR

+This installer will be used for my Titanfall 2 VR mod, and people kept finding the early version of it in here so I took it down for now.
+It'll be ready when it's ready in a few days, please be patient.
+It's the kind of game you can only experience once so you're only going to ruin it for yourself.
+Join the discord below for updates!

 ### Join the [Discord](https://discord.gg/MTKwud2cCP) if you have questions or feedback!

 Big Walk VR adds full multiplayer-compatible SteamVR support to the game Big Walk by House House.
 It includes stereo rendering support, full 6dof motion controls with support for grabbing and throwing objects, and more!